kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 - 1.0.0 Initial release, created by amanda@kata.ai
 - 1.1.0 Added “Make NLU using NLStudio”, edited by amanda@kata.ai
 - 1.1.1 Adjustment for LINE deployment section
+- 1.1.2 Adjustment for punctuation
+- 1.1.3 Adjustment for any unrelate words